pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

 Add GH and Linux instructions
 -->

-A Git repository comes with a wiki, which makes it possible to collaboratively read and edit documentation.
+A Git repository comes with a wiki, where people can read and collaboratively edit documentation.
 You can create a wiki to document projects or code stored in the repository, or you can just use a repository for its wiki capability.

 !!! note
     A Git wiki is a second repository attached to your repository.
-You clone, pull, and push t the repository and the wiki separately.
+You clone, pull, and push to the main repository and the wiki separately.

-A Git wiki uses [Git wiki structure](../../tools/tools-publishing#git-wiki-structure) and it's one way to develop content for publishing in [MkDocs](../recipes-mkdocs/) or [Hugo](../recipes-hugo/)
+A Git wiki uses [Git wiki structure](../../tools/tools-publishing#git-wiki-structure) and it's one way to develop content for publishing in [MkDocs](../recipes-mkdocs/) or [Hugo](../recipes-hugo/).

+!!! hint
+    If you use a Git wiki to develop content for Hugo, remember to add YAML frontmatter at the beginning of each file.

 ## Ingredients